starboy-jb/Friend-Standing-Tracker/README.md

 # Friend-Standing-Tracker

-A Python Script which will be responsible for tracking your friends stading of the contest.
+A Python Script which will be responsible for tracking your friends standing of the contest.

 You just need to replace contest code and run this python program on the background.